catchsubu/DependencyInjectionTutorial/README.md

 2. **Open in Visual Studio:**
    - Open `DependencyInjectionTutorial.slnx` in Visual Studio
+   - Or open individual projects in VS Code

 3. **Restore NuGet Packages:**
-   - Visual Studio will auto-restore, or run:
+   - Visual Studio will auto-restore
+   - Or run:
    ```bash
    nuget restore
    ```